Cybernetic Systems Modeling

 During the case study, participants role play the project manager as a team.
 In the capstone task, each participant conducts a walk-thru of individual work products with one or more coworkers.

 In this course, the main learning activities are not topics presented by the instructor - they are tasks participants do.
 Each task builds on previous tasks and topics.
 In the case study, participants incorporate the work of teammates.
 In the capstone task, individual participants progressively elaborate their own work in a sequence of project management products.

 In order to frame, address, and relate the topics in the ambitious agenda above, the course moves quickly.
-For follow up by individuals and/or teams, the workbook provides references to PMBOK® 6 and to cybernetics systems modeling resources.
+For follow up by individuals and/or teams, the workbook provides references to PMBOK® Guide and to cybernetics systems modeling resources.

 Explanations and task work for the course are scaffolded by diagrams, tables, and other structural models in the class workbook and in the presentation of the instructor.
 Many class assignments make extensive use of sketching and whiteboards.
 The main planning tool and knowledge repository for the workshop case study - the project scheduler - is visual in essence.

 For each group, the facilitator customizes agenda and interactions.
 As a capstone task, each participant selects a project that s/he considers important.
 She then plans scope, schedule, and cost-performance baselines for one work package from the project, assisted by coaching and group interaction.
 Group size is kept small so individuals can benefit from coaching.
-At the end of the course, each participant can develop a continued learning plan to bridge any gaps in her knowledge by way of a templates in the workbook, including references to specific sections of PMBOK® 6 and other sources of cybernetics systems modeling competence.
+At the end of the course, each participant can develop a continued learning plan to bridge any gaps in her knowledge by way of a templates in the workbook, including references to specific terms of PMBOK® Guide and other sources of cybernetics systems modeling competence.